PILOT-VD-2023/RECON/README.md

     https://drive.google.com/file/d/1bqqty2RxvjqNNE0iXVVzA3bGFILhP01P/view?usp=drive_link

-If you want to test the model quickly, you can execute the following command:

-    source test.sh

 ## References
 [1] Jiahao Fan, Yi Li, Shaohua Wang, and Tien Nguyen.
 2020.
 A C/C++ Code Vulnerability Dataset with Code Changes and CVE Summaries.
 In The 2020 International Conference on Mining Software Repositories (MSR).
 IEEE.